-Prerequisite(s): CCE106 or CCE200
+Prerequisite(s): CCE106 or CCE200 Semester: Usually Offered in the Winter

 CCE471 AIR AND NAVAL MUNITIONS

 The description of ships and aircraft as a target is reviewed, with a focus on the requirement for terminal effect of the weapon system.
 The design requirements for the attack of aircraft by guns and missiles, the attack of surface and subsurface vessels by torpedoes, depth charges, missiles and guns, and the attack of ground targets from the air are derived from basic principles.
 Fuzes and possible energy sources for initiation are described in some detail.
 The hazards of operation in an electromagnetic environment and the principles of mitigation are presented.